 Although the dataset is far smaller, the Supreme Court has followed a similar, bifurcated approach to the constitutional limits of military commission jurisdiction.
 Thus, in Ex parte Milligan, 71 U.S. (4 Wall.)
-2 (1866), the Court rejected the assertion of military jurisdiction over a civilian accused of plotting to steal Union weapons and liberate Confederate prisoners from Union POW camps.
-In so holding, the gravamen of the majority's constitutional objection was not that Congress could not proscribe Milligan's substantive conduct in the abstract, but rather the central role of the jury-trial protections, see, e.g., id. at 123, along with the inapplicability of any exception based upon martial rule, since the civilian courts were open and their processes unobstructed, see id. at 127.6
+2 (1866), the Court rejected the assertion of military jurisdiction over a civilian accused of conspiring to steal Union weapons and liberate Confederate prisoners from Union POW camps.
+In so holding, the gravamen of the majority's constitutional objection was not that Congress lacked Article I authority to proscribe Milligan's substantive conduct in the abstract, but rather the central role of the jury-trial protections, see, e.g., id. at 123, along with the inapplicability of any exception based upon martial rule, since the civilian courts were open and their processes unobstructed, see id. at 127.5